MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P6-Gameplay-Part-2/content.md

 slug: gameplay-part-2
 ---

-Let's expand upon our gameplay with the a health mechanic to add time pressure to our players actions and of course the quintessential indicator of success, the score label!
+Let's expand upon your gameplay with the a health mechanic to add time pressure to the players actions and of course the quintessential indicator of success, the score label!

 #Adding the health bar